Our Services

 Additional tests may include:

-If you're experiencing any combination of these symptoms and want to understand whether Diabetic Neuropathy could be causing your foot drop, a free online symptom checker can help you assess your risk and prepare informed questions for your doctor.
+If you're experiencing any combination of these symptoms and want to understand what might be causing your foot drop, you can check your symptoms with a free AI-powered tool to help assess your risk and prepare informed questions for your doctor.

 Managing foot drop in the context of diabetes involves both controlling blood sugar and addressing the nerve injury directly.